dvanoni/notero/README.md

   <img alt="Share with Notero" src="docs/share-with-notero.png" style="max-height:253px;" />
 </details>

+#### Can't update a page that is archived

+If you receive the following error:

+> APIResponseError: Can't update a page that is archived.
+You must unarchive the
+> page before updating.

+This can happen when Notero tries to sync an item that already had a Notion page created for it from a previous sync, but that page has since been deleted.
+(Note that deleting a Notion page moves it into the trash, and the Notion API refers to this as "archived.")

+As described in the [How Notero Works](#how-notero-works) section, Notero associates Zotero items with Notion pages through a link named `Notion` attached to the item.
+To resolve the issue, delete this link attachment on the offending item(s) and then perform the sync again.

 #### Not a property that exists

 If you receive the following error: